DN6/giffusion/README.md

 5. **Classifier Free Guidance Scale:** Higher guidance scale encourages generated images that are closely linked to the text prompt, usually at the expense of lower image quality.

-6. **Image Strength:** Indicates how much to transform the reference image.
+6. **Image Strength Schedule:** Indicates how much to transform the reference image.
 Must be between 0 and 1.
-The image will be used as a starting point, adding more noise to it larger the strength.
-This is only applicable to Pipelines that support images as inputs.
+Larger strength values will perform more denoising steps.
+This is only applicable to `Img2Img` type Pipelines.
+The schedule follows a similar format to motion inputs. e.g. `0:(0.5), 10:(0.7)` will ramp up the strength value from `0.5` to `0.7` between frames 0 to 10.

 7. **Use Default Pipeline Scheduler:** Select to use the scheduler that has been preconfigured with the Pipeline.